Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Experiments

 \subsection{Experimental Setup}

 We split the dataset into training, validation, and testing sets with a ratio of 7:1:2.
-For frameworks incorporating RAG techniques, both training and validation sets are used to construct the case retrieval database.
 Our study evaluates both single-agent and multi-agent systems.
-For single agents, we test two closed-source models (gpt-4o-mini \cite{openai2023gpt4v}, and claude-3.5-sonnet \cite{team2023gemini}) and three open-source models (InternVL2-8b \cite{chen2023internvl}, llava-llama-3-8b-v1\_1 \cite{liu2024visual}, and Qwen2-7B-Instruct \cite{wang2024qwen2}), with model weights obtained from official Hugging Face repositories.
-In the multi-agent evaluation, we compare \benchmark-Agent against MedAgent \cite{tang2023medagents} and MDAgent \cite{kim2024adaptive}.
-All multi-agent framework are based on InternVL2-8b \cite{chen2023internvl}.
+For base LLM, we test two closed-source models (gpt-4o-mini \cite{openai2023gpt4v}, and claude-3.5-sonnet \cite{team2023gemini}) and four open-source models (InternVL2-8b \cite{chen2023internvl}, llava-llama-3-8b-v1\_1 \cite{liu2024visual}, HuaTuoGPT \cite{zhang2023huatuogpt}, and Qwen2-7B-Instruct \cite{wang2024qwen2}), with model weights obtained from official Hugging Face repositories.
+In the single-agent evaluation, we compare with zero-shot manner, few-shot manner, CoT \cite{wei2022chain}, Self-consistency \cite{wang2022self} and RAG \cite{lewis2020retrieval}.
+In the multi-agent evaluation, we compare \benchmark-Agent against DyLAN \cite{liu2023dynamic}, AutoGen \cite{wu2023autogen}, MedAgent \cite{tang2023medagents} and MDAgent \cite{kim2024adaptive}.
+All agent framework are based on InternVL2-8b \cite{chen2023internvl}.
 The deployment was conducted using the LMDeploy framework \cite{2023lmdeploy}.
 All tests executed on NVIDIA A100 GPUs featuring 80GB of memory.
 To enhance output stability and reliability across all experiments, we consistently set the temperature parameter to 0.
+The experiments were conducted in Chinese.